-The following are all the executive officers of Graco Inc. as of February 20, 2018:
+The following are all the executive officers of Graco Inc. as of February 19, 2019:

-Patrick J. McHale, 56, became President and Chief Executive Officer in June 2007.
+Patrick J. McHale, 57, became President and Chief Executive Officer in June 2007.
 He served as Vice President and General Manager, Lubrication Equipment Division from June 2003 to June 2007.
 He was Vice President, Manufacturing and Distribution Operations from April 2001 to June 2003.
 He served as Vice President, Contractor Equipment Division from February 2000 to April 2001.
 From September 1999 to February 2000, he was Vice President, Lubrication Equipment Division.
 Prior to September 1999, he held various manufacturing management positions in Minneapolis, Minnesota; Plymouth, Michigan; and Sioux Falls, South Dakota.
 Mr. McHale joined the Company in 1989.

-David M. Ahlers, 59, became Vice President, Human Resources and Corporate Communications in April 2010.
+David M. Ahlers, 60, became Executive Vice President, Human Resources and Corporate Communications in June 2018.
+From April 2010 to June 2018 he was Vice President, Human Resources and Corporate Communications.
 From September 2008 through March 2010, he served as the Company's Vice President, Human Resources.
 Prior to joining Graco, Mr. Ahlers held various human resources positions, including, most recently, Chief Human Resources Officer and Senior Managing Director of GMAC Residential Capital, from August 2003 to August 2008.
 He joined the Company in 2008.

-Caroline M. Chambers, 53, became Vice President, Corporate Controller and Information Systems in December 2013.
+Caroline M. Chambers, 54, became Executive Vice President, Corporate Controller and Information Systems in June 2018.
 She has also served as the Company's principal accounting officer since September 2007.
+She was Vice President, Corporate Controller and Information Systems from December 2013 to June 2018.
 From April 2009 to December 2013, she was Vice President and Corporate Controller.
 She served as Vice President and Controller from December 2006 to April 2009.
 She was Corporate Controller from October 2005 to December 2006 and Director of Information Systems from July 2003 through September 2005.
 Prior to becoming Director of Information Systems, she held various management positions in the internal audit and accounting departments.
 Prior to joining Graco, Ms. Chambers was an auditor with Deloitte & Touche in Minneapolis, Minnesota and Paris, France.
 Ms. Chambers joined the Company in 1992.

-Mark D. Eberlein, 57, became Vice President and General Manager, Process Division in January 2013.
+Mark D. Eberlein, 58, became President, Worldwide Process and Oil & Natural Gas Divisions in December 2018.
+He was President, Worldwide Process Division from June 2018 to December 2018.
+From January 2013 until June 2018 he was Vice President and General Manager, Process Division.
 From November 2008 to December 2012, he was Director, Business Development, Industrial Products Division.
 He was Director, Manufacturing Operations, Industrial Products Division from January to October 2008.
 From 2001 to 2008, he was Manufacturing Operations Manager of a variety of Graco business divisions.
 Prior to joining Graco, Mr. Eberlein worked as an engineer at Honeywell and at Sheldahl.
 He joined the Company in 1996.

-Karen Park Gallivan, 61, became Vice President, General Counsel and Secretary in September 2005.
+Karen Park Gallivan, 62, became Executive Vice President, General Counsel and Corporate Secretary in June 2018.
+She was Vice President, General Counsel and Secretary from September 2005 to June 2018.
 She was Vice President, Human Resources from January 2003 to September 2005.
 Prior to joining Graco, she was Vice President of Human Resources and Communications at Syngenta Seeds, Inc. from January 1999 to January 2003.
-From 1988 through January 1999, she was the general counsel of Novartis Nutrition Corporation.
+From 1988 through January 1999, she was General Counsel of Novartis Nutrition Corporation.
 Prior to joining Novartis, Ms. Gallivan was an attorney with the law firm of Rider, Bennett, Egan & Arundel, L.L.P.
 She joined the Company in 2003.